phucta0405/QML_ece396/README.md

 ### 3. Output

-The script will print the test accuracy for the selected dataset and model.
+The script will print the test accuracy for the selected dataset and model along with standard deviations (more statistics will come)

 ---